FJortay/DISCO-Collective-Intelligence/README.md

 ## Summary

-This project establishes the foundation for a **universal and intelligent co-management IT system** that can be adopted by any organization regardless of its size or field of activity.
+This project lays the foundation for a **universal and intelligent co-management IT system** that can be adopted by any organization regardless of its size or field of activity.
 Its key objectives are to:

 - Define **universal elementary principles** for operating, designing, and developing a co-management system enriched by AI capabilities.
 - Evaluate and select **existing software solutions** that can be modularly integrated.